French submarine Cugnot: Construction and career

 Cugnot, named after the 18th-century inventor Nicolas-Joseph Cugnot, was ordered on 19 October 1906 from the Arsenal de Rochefort.
-The submarine was laid down in 1906, launched on 14 October 1909 and commissioned on 10 September 1910.
+The submarine was laid down in 1906, launched on 14 October 1909, and commissioned on 10 September 1910.

-Construction and career

-Cugnot, named for the 18th century engineer Joseph Cugnot, was laid down at the Arsenal de Rochefort in October 1906.
-She was launched on 12 October 1909 and commissioned 10 September 1910.

 At the outbreak of the First World War Cugnot was part of the French Mediterranean Fleet, and sailed with that force to the Adriatic tasked with bringing the Austro-Hungarian Fleet to battle or blockading it in its home ports.

 On 29 November 1914, under the command of Lt.
 Henri Fournier, Cugnot attacked the naval base at Cattaro, one of a series of raids by French submarines on Austro-Hungarian ports.
 She was successful in penetrating the net defences at the entrance of Cattaro bay; however, once in she was unable to find a target before being detected and driven off by three Austrian torpedo boats.
 For this exploit Fournier was honoured by having a submarine named after him.

 Cugnot remained in service throughout the war, and was stricken in December 1919.